 I am very proud to share the ways in which our community of activists, artists, and achievers are contributing to society and to Pace University, and hope you enjoy reading these inspirational stories of success.

-If you have a story you would like to share, please contact Angela Nally, assistant dean, at email@example.com.
+If you have a story to share, please contact Angela Nally ’99, ‘06, assistant dean for communications, at email@example.com.

 Nira Herrmann, PhD

 Dean, Dyson College of Arts and Sciences